Economy of Zimbabwe: Dollarization: 2009–present

-In January, 2013 Finance Minister Tendai Biti announced that Zimbabwe's national public account held just $217.
+In January 2013 Finance Minister Tendai Biti announced that Zimbabwe's national public account held just $217.
 The election budget for the July 2013 presidential election was $104 million and government budget for 2013 was $3.09 billion at a projected economic growth of 5 per cent.
 The Economist described the 2013 election as "rigged" and how, after regaining full control of the government, the Mugabe government doubled the civil service and embarked on "...misrule and dazzling corruption."

 In August 2014, Zimbabwe began selling treasury bills and bonds to pay public sector salaries that have been delayed as GDP growth weakens while the economy experiences deflation.
 US$2 million was sold in July through private placements of Six-month Treasury bills at an interest rate of 9.5%.
 According to IMF data, GDP growth was forecast to be 3.1% by the end of 2014, a major decline from an average rate of 10% between 2009 and 2012, while government data showed that consumer prices declined for five consecutive months by the end of June.
 The Reserve Bank continued to issue large values of treasury bills to support the government's over-budget spending.
 This added to the money supply and in effect devalued all bank balances, despite them being US Dollar denominated.

-In November 2016 a pseudo-currency was issued in the form of Bond Notes despite widespread protests against them.
-In February 2019, John Mangudya, through a monetary policy presentation formally introduced a new currency, the RTGS dollar which consists of electronic balances in banks and mobile wallets, bond notes and bond coins.
+In November 2016, a pseudo-currency was issued in the form of Bond Notes despite widespread protests against them.
+In February 2019, John Mangudya, through a monetary policy presentation formally introduced a new currency, the RTGS dollar which consisted of electronic balances in banks and mobile wallets, bond notes and bond coins.
 This completed the conversion of all US Dollar denominated bank balances to a devalued Zimbabwean currency at a rate of 1:1.

-In June 2019 the use of foreign currencies in local transactions was prohibited as part of the prospective plan for a new national currency and thus ended the dollarization period.
+In June 2019, the use of foreign currencies in local transactions was prohibited as part of the prospective plan for a new national currency and thus ended the dollarization period.
 There was still low volume trade in US Dollars, particularly in the informal sector and using in-shop bureau de change.
 In March 2020, blaming the challenges of dealing with COVID-19, the government allowed formal transactions in US Dollars once more.
 Zimbabwe once more extended its multi-currency system from 2025 until 31 December 2030 in October 2023 as a result of declining trust in the Zimbabwean dollar, which also declined by more than 80% in 2023.